niklasHagner/mma-rankings/README.md

 ## Known issues
 * For a regular UFC event, Wikipedia has a table of fights.
 For an upcoming minor events sometimes it's just a bullet list - this repo doesn't even attempt to parse that list as it's not structured enough.
+* The googleImageSearch fetch requests can fail and the exception isn't handled.
+They're called via `getInfoAndFightersFromSingleEvent -> fetchArrayOfFighters -> scrapeFighterData -> findImagesForFighter`

 ## Dependencies